Service Overview

-Don’t let the name fool you.
-FDII is a new category of income and it does not have to be generated from intangible assets (i.e. royalties).
-Instead, the new tax law assumes a fixed rate of return on a corporation’s U.S. fixed assets and any remaining foreign source income (i.e. exports) above that fixed asset return is deemed to be generated by intangible assets.
+FDDEI does not require income to be generated from intangible assets (i.e. royalties).
+Instead, the tax law assumes a fixed rate of return on a corporation’s U.S. fixed assets and any remaining foreign source income (i.e. exports) above that fixed asset return is deemed to be generated by intangible assets.
 The deduction is applicable to sales of almost any product or service where the buyer is foreign.

-The formula to determine FDII is complex and requires the identification of specific data, but the benefit of a 37.5% deduction against taxable income deserves careful consideration.
+The formula to determine FDDEI is complex and requires the identification of specific data, but the benefit of a 33.34% deduction against taxable income deserves careful consideration.
+Prior to this replacement FDII had a benefit of 37.5% deduction.

 Benefits